ykoziy/odin-battleship/README.md

-# The Odin Project: Weather App
+# The Odin Project: Battleship Game